CRNP Independent Practice (SB 25/HB 100)

 One of the most often cited reasons in favor of APRN-CNP independent practice is the PA physician shortage, especially in rural areas and for patients having lower incomes.
 Recent studies (e.g. Health Affairs, Jun-2018) have demonstrated those populations have experienced increased clinician access in states where Advanced Practice Nurses (APNs) were allowed independent practice.
 However, analysis demonstrates these increases were not statistically significant.
 The vast majority of newly independent nurses choose to practice in areas already well-served by physicians, presumably for economic reasons.

-PA-ACP has been leading the Primary Care Physicians' coalition opposing the independent practice of CRNPs.
+PA-ACP has been leading the Primary Care Physicians' coalition and opposing the immediate independent practice of CRNPs for well over a decade.
 CRNPs are an integral component of team-based care, adding a valuable perspective to patient care.
 However, their training focus, breadth, and duration do not sufficiently prepare them for independent medical practice.
 Mr. John Nikoloff and ERG Partners have been working closely with those in the PA General Assembly (PA House and Senate) on our behalf.
-As expected, the State Senate passed SB 25 in a 44-6 vote on 6/12/19.
-The State Senators voting against allowing nurses to practice medicine independently include Sens.
-John Gordner, Jake Corman, Mike Regan, Pat Browne, Kristin Phillips-Hill, and Kim Ward.
-We are continuing to work closely with the PA House and Chairman David Hickernell (House Professional Licensure Committee) to ensure all patients get the best possible care.
+As expected, the State Senate passed SB 25 in a 44-6 vote in June of 2019.
+Since then, PA-ACP has been working closely with the PA House leadership, and Professional Licensure Chairman David Hickernell to ensure all patients get the best possible care.